adachi-440/cross-chain-voting-frontend/README.md

 ![logo](docs/mitsuha_logo.png)

-# Mitsuha - Cross Chain Voting System
+# Mitsuba - Cross Chain Voting System

 ## Summary

-Mitsuha is a cross-chain voting system.
+Mitsuba is a cross-chain voting system.
 Messaging allows voting from multiple chains to be combined into a single proposal.

 ## Problem